ryanrolds/sqlclosecheck/README.md

 Linter that checks if SQL rows/statements are closed.
 Unclosed rows and statements may cause DB connection pool exhaustion.
 Included in `golangci-lint` as `sqlclosecheck`.

+> Contributions are welcome.
+The original author is around, but this project is not near
+> the top of his priorities.
+If you're interested taking an active role in the maintence
+> and evolution of this linter, please reach out.
+Thank you.

 ## Analyzers

 * `defer-only` - require that Close be deferred